mgree/ffs/man/ffs.1.md

 : Don't pad the numeric names of list elements with zeroes; will not sort properly

+--no-xattr

+: Don't use extended attributes to track metadata (see `man xattr`)

+--keep-macos-xattr

+: Include ._* extended attribute/resource fork files on macOS.

 -h, --help

 : Prints help information (and exits)